 - AYUSA Foreign Student Exchange Program: Open your home to a highschool student from one of 60 different countries.
 There are over 450 students to choose from.
 The student will become a part of your family and participate in activities in your home and at school.
 Learn about a different culture and share what makes the USA so great!
 Students reside in your home for the semester or the academic year.
 This is a non-profit organization and part of a J-1 visa exchange program.
 There is no compensation for hosting a student.
 AYUSA is affiliated with the Department of State and is in good standing.
 For more information, call Dawn Longfellow at 302-690-3003 or visit www.ayusa.org

-- Brandywine River Museum of Art: Make plans now and be among the first to tour the N. C. Wyeth House and Studio, Andrew Wyeth Studio, and Kuerner Farm this spring with the Brandywine River Museum of Art.
+- Brandywine River Museum of Art: Make plans now and tour the N. C. Wyeth House and Studio, Andrew Wyeth Studio, and Kuerner Farm with the Brandywine River Museum of Art.
 Package tours, which combine visits to two properties, a guided tour of the galleries and lunch in the museum restaurant, are available on selected days.
-The tour runs April 1 through November 23 Tickets are available to purchase online or by calling the museum shop at 610-388-8326.
+The tour runs now through November 23.
+Tickets are available to purchase online or by calling the museum shop at 610-388-8326.

 - Brandywine Zoo: Experience wildlife up close and personal at the Brandywine Zoo.
 Learn about your favorite animals from zoo staff!
 Free parking.
 Brandywine Zoo, 1001 North Park Drive, Wilmington, DE 19802.
-Admission: Age 12 to adult $5, seniors $4 and children $3, under 3 years free.
-Zoo Members/no charge.
-More info at www.brandywinezoo.org or call 302-571-7747.
+Admission is $7 for adults, $5 for seniors and children 3 to 17 from May 1 through September 30.
+From October 1 through April 30, admission is $5 for adults, $4 for seniors, and $3 for children 3 to 17.
+Children under 3 are free!
+For more info, visit www.brandywinezoo.org or call 302-571-7747.
 The Brandywine Zoo is managed as part of Wilmington State Parks by the Division of Parks and Recreation, with the support of the Delaware Zoological Society.
 The zoo is open every day, all year from 10 am to 4 pm.

 - Delaware Breast Cancer Coaltion: DBCC's Great Stuff is a unique upscale resale shop where all proceeds benefit the Delaware Breast Cancer Coalition, an organization dedicated to the fight against breast cancer in Delaware.
 They have great designer sweaters, coats, blazers, suits, holiday dresses, fantastic boots, handbags, scarves, jewelry and more!
 They also carry beautiful home furnishings and accent pieces.
 Great Stuff is in Wilmington on Concord Pike and Silverside Road in the Talleyville Center.
 For more information, visit www.greatstuffresale.com.